open-mmlab/mmocr/docs/en/tutorials/dataset_types.md

 #### Getting Mean Evaluation Scores

-Evaluating the model on multiple datasets is common strategy in academia.
-Mean scores therefore are very critical indicators of the model's performance.
-By default, `UniformConcatDataset` reports mean scores in the form of `mean_{metric_name}` when more than 1 datasets are wrapped.
+Evaluating the model on multiple datasets is a common strategy in academia, and the mean score is therefore a critical indicator of the model's overall performance.
+By default, `UniformConcatDataset` reports mean scores in the form of
+`mean_{metric_name}` when more than 1 datasets are wrapped.
 You can customize the behavior by setting `show_mean_scores` in `data.val` and `data.test`.
 Choices are `'auto'`(default), `True` and `False`.